-Other than the Gujjars, we met very few people along the way.
+Other than the Gujjars, we met a very few people along the way.
 There was one guy carrying his sick sheep to a medical camp up in Yusmarg.
-Lack of local medical facilities meant they had to walk for hours to reach the nearest health care centre.
+Lack of local medical facilities meant they had to walk for hours to reach the nearest health care center.
 For the animals (who are the lifeline for people living up in the Himalayas), they had to wait for the medical camps that would be set up every few weeks in Yusmarg.

 This slice of life that we got to experience in Yusmarg, is not possible when you visit a place, see the sights and leave.

 - You can reach Yusmarg by public transport (albeit, with efforts) from Srinagar and Pahalgam.
 From Srinagar, the route is Srinagar–>Chanapora–>Chadora–>Charar-e-Sharif–>(less frequent) Yusmarg.
 From Pahalgam, the route is Pahalgam–>Anantnag–>Pulwama–>Pehripora–>Yusmarg.